naninovel/docs/docs/guide/compatibility.md

 ## Unity Version

-Minimum supported and recommended Unity version is 2019.4.x; this won't change until the stream is out of maintenance, at which point we'll upgrade to the next LTS stream.

-In case breaking changes or critical fixes are introduced throughout the release cycle, minimum supported patch version (the ".x" part) could change.
-You can always find minimum supported Unity version for specific Naninovel release in the [change log](https://github.com/Naninovel/Documentation/releases).
+Minimum supported and recommended Unity version is [2019.4.35](https://unity3d.com/unity/whats-new/2019.4.35).
+As a legacy [LTS stream](https://unity.com/releases/lts-vs-tech-stream), it's the most tested and stable to use with the current Naninovel release.
+Supported Unity versions for other Naninovel releases are specified in the [change logs](https://github.com/Naninovel/Documentation/releases).

 ::: note
-Unity [2019.4.30](https://unity3d.com/unity/whats-new/2019.4.30) is the most tested and stable version to use with Naninovel at the moment.
-It's not uncommon for Unity to introduce regressions even in LTS patches (let alone minor and major releases), so we highly recommend using this version to minimize production risks.
+It's not uncommon for Unity to introduce regressions even in LTS patches (let alone minor and major releases), so we highly recommend using the recommended version to minimize production risks.
 :::

 ## UPM Packages

 Only verified package versions are supported.
-When installing or updating a package via UPM (unity package manager), make sure it has a "verified" label for the Unity version you're currently using.
+When installing or updating a package via Unity's package manager, make sure it has a "verified" label for the Unity version you're currently using.

 ![](https://i.gyazo.com/a06f8b0cefff2fc5e578c60cae4ed33f.png)